mozilla/agithub/README.md

 > It doesn't know, and you don't care!

-`agithub` is a REST API client with transparent syntax which facilitates rapid prototyping &mdash; on *any* REST API!
+`arestclient` is a REST API client with transparent syntax which facilitates rapid prototyping &mdash; on *any* REST API!

 Originally tailored to the GitHub REST API, AGitHub has grown up to